 Looker strongly advises against using these instructions to roll back to an earlier version of Looker.
 This can cause serious problems that are tedious and difficult to recover from.
 Instead, we recommend you restore a backup if you need to go back to an earlier version of Looker.

 You will be notified of new Looker releases as they become available.
 We recommended updating Looker regularly in order to keep current with bug fixes and new features.

 If you have a cluster of Looker instances you must update a single node completely before updating the other instances.
-Read this User Forum topic for more information.
+Read this Community topic for more information.

 This update process assumes your Looker instance includes the startup script, which should have been installed as part of the initial Looker installation process.